How Well Do Self-Supervised Models Transfer?: Experiments

 \subsection{Few-shot recognition}

-\keypoint{Experimental setup} To evaluate the performance of self-supervised features on downstream tasks in the few-shot regime, we use the Broader Study of Cross-Domain Few-Shot Learning (BSCD-FSL) benchmark introduced by \cite{Guo2020ALearning}.
+\keypoint{Experimental setup} To evaluate the performance of self-supervised features on downstream tasks in the few-shot regime, we use the same Kornblith datasets as for the many-shot regime, save for the multi-label VOC2007.
+Additionally, we evaluate on the Broader Study of Cross-Domain Few-Shot Learning (CD-FSL) benchmark introduced by \cite{Guo2020ALearning}.
 It consists of four datasets that exhibit increasing dissimilarity to natural images, CropDiseases \cite{Mohanty2016UsingDetection}, EuroSAT \cite{Helber2019Eurosat:Classification}, ISIC2018 \cite{Tschandl2018DataLesions,Codella2019SkinISIC} and ChestX \cite{Wang2017ChestX-ray8:Diseases}.
-Note that in the original benchmark, models are only allowed to pre-train on mini-ImageNet and not the full version, so our results are not comparable to those of the original authors.

-Our evaluation uses a mean-centroid classifier (also known as Prototypical Networks \cite{Snell2017PrototypicalLearning}) on the features extracted from the ResNet50 backbones.
-Across the four datasets, we consider 5-way 5-shot, 5-way 20-shot and 5-way 50-shot transfer.
+Our evaluation uses a nearest-centroid classifier (also known as Prototypical Networks \cite{Snell2017PrototypicalLearning}) on the features extracted from the ResNet50 backbones.
+Across the 14 datasets, we consider 5-way 20-shot transfer (with 5-way 5-shot and 5-way 50-shot reported in the appendix).
 The test set (query set) always has 15 images per class and we perform 600 randomly sampled few-shot episodes and report the average accuracy along with a 95\% confidence interval.

+\keypoint{Results} Table \ref{tab:few_shot_small_domain_shift} shows the results on the Kornblith datasets.
+We see that: (i) The supervised model dominates in this setting, on all datasets but DTD and Flowers. (ii) It does so by a large margin on Aircraft and Cars (5+\%), in stark contrast to our linear many-shot results above. (iii) The best self-supervised models are BYOL and DeepCluster-v2, followed by SwAV and SimCLR-v2.

-\keypoint{Results} Table \ref{tab:few_shot_evaluation} shows the results, from which we make the following observations: (i) Across all datasets and evaluation setups several self-supervised models outperform the supervised baselines. (ii) On CropDiseases, the dataset most similar to ImageNet, the standout models are similar to those in the many-shot experiment: DeepCluster-v2, SwAV and BYOL.
+The CD-FSL results are shown in Table \ref{tab:few_shot_large_domain_shift}, from which we make the following observations: (i) Across all datasets and evaluation setups several self-supervised models outperform the supervised baseline. (ii) On CropDiseases, the dataset most similar to ImageNet, the standout models are similar to those in the many-shot experiment: DeepCluster-v2, SwAV and BYOL.
 On EuroSAT, SimCLR-v2 overtakes BYOL in third place after the same top two. (iii) PCL-v1 consistently transfers the worst in the few-shot setting. (iv) On ISIC, the least `object-like' of all the datasets, the ranking of the methods is very different.
 We present further discussion about these results in Section~\ref{sec:correl}.

+Summarising these results, we see that self-supervision still lags behind for low domain shift few-shot transfer while it consistently beats supervision for larger domain shifts.